neelsmith/latincy-marimo/README.md

-- *Lemmatization*. `lemmatization/latin-manual.py` lets you enter Latin text , then uses `latincy` to count the frequencies of individual tokens and their lemmas (dictionary forms). `latin-delimitedfile.py` does the same thing after reading in a delimited-text file.
-The .
+- *Lemmatization*. `marimo/lemmatization/latin-manual.py`, `marimo/lemmatization/latin-delimitedfile.py` and `marimo/lemmatization/latin-plainttext.py` use `latincy` to count the frequencies of individual tokens and their lemmas (dictionary forms).
+- *Syntactic analysis*. `marimo/syntax/syntax-manual.py` and `marimo/syntax/syntax-delimitedfile.py` use `latincy` to analyze the syntactic structure ("dependencies") of a text, and to visualize the analysis both as mermaid diagrams and tabular data.

 ## Installing and running